Handwashing for life

 We’ve long been taking action to combat illnesses and deaths caused by preventable infections.
 Back in 1894, William and James Lever created Lifebuoy soap to ‘make cleanliness commonplace’.

-Lifebuoy is one of our leading brands whose purpose is preventing illness and saving lives through handwashing with soap.
-It’s become the world’s number one selling germ protection soap.
-It’s the only soap to be accredited by the UK’s Royal Society of Public Health.
-And it’s an affordable brand because we believe that best-in-class hygiene should be a right for everyone.
+Lifebuoy is one of our biggest brands whose purpose is preventing illness and saving lives through handwashing with soap.
+It’s become the world’s number one selling germ protection soap and is on sale in over 100 countries.

 One of the first lines of defence against Covid-19